How It Works Go Game

 Four Rules That Govern the Go Game

 Many Go players believe that to master the game quickly, you must learn and memorize all the rules.
 These rules that govern the Go game are four in number.
-Over time, the rules have been altered by different players on the best mobile casino guide
+Over time, the rules have been altered by different players on the best mobile casino guide.
+However, these listed rules are the same rules used for playing the game in East Asia, where it originate.

 1. The Rule that Governs How to Start